zhurbeySA/nodeExpressServer/readme.md

 **Routes in src/routes contain routes for static files.
 Those are usually others static projects and included only on the remote server.
 Locally these routes will just return an error**

+All data for connecting to databases is entered from environment vairables stored in file .env in root of project.
+Obviously, this file isn't included in repository

 ## Project structure: